Last updated: June, 2023

 It’s powerful enough to run an air conditioner and other major appliances.

-It has a power surge alternator that produces up to 25% more wattage to start large appliances and tools simultaneously.
+It has a power surge alternator produces up to 25% more wattage to start large appliances and tools simultaneously.

 It starts by using a recoil start which is comparable to many models of a similar nature.
 This generator has a 5-gallon tank and can run up to 14 hours at 50% capacity.